 Why some plants need varying humidity levels.

 Plants evolve to adapt to their native environments.
-If a certain plant is taken from its native or natural environment, customized humidity may be required to sustain it to humidity level close or similar to that in its natural environment.
+If a certain plant is taken from its native or natural environment, customized humidity may be required to sustain it to a humidity level close to or similar to that in its natural environment.
 All plants vary from each other and thus will need different levels of humidity.
 For instance, most houseplants will need humidity levels of 40%-70% for orchids and 40%-50% for ferns

 Warm versus cold mist humidifiers for plants